 Take it one meal at a time.
 If a whole day meat free is too much to start with, just try one meal.
 Every step forward helps.

 Explore vegetarian options in your favourite restaurants.
-There’s are some really creative and delicious dishes available these days.
-The bonus is they are sometimes cheaper than other menu options.
+There are some really creative and delicious dishes available these days.

 Being “Occasional Vegetarians” really works as a lifestyle for my family and I. We feel good about how our choice impacts on the environment and helps to reduce our carbon footprint.
 It’s also a delicious way to eat more healthily and save money.
 I encourage you to give it a try too!